PHACDataHub/R-Epi-analytics-template/docs/How-To-Use.md

 This command will stop any running containers and then start them again with the updated configurations.

 2. **View Changes**: Access your R Shiny application through a web browser using the specified host port.
 You should see the modifications reflected in the application.

-## TLDR
-Modifying the `app.R` and `install_dependencies.R` files allows you to customize the behavior and appearance of your R Shiny application.
-By following the steps outlined in this documentation, you can make changes to these files and ensure that Docker reflects these modifications when running the containerized application.